viviRbi/vyNote/frontend/Angular.md

 ## What files make up a component?
 What is the “spec” file used for?
-- A component make up of .html, .css, .ts, .spect.ts and they have to be declared in a module to be used
+- A component make up of .html, .css, .ts, .spect.ts and the component have to be declared in a module to be used
 - spec file use for testing

 ## Explain the relevance of npm to Angular projects.
 Which file does npm use to track dependencies?